 Incontinence vs. Frequent Urination from Fibroids

 Urinary incontinence, which is the loss of bladder control, is a common issue affecting primarily women and people who are at an older age.
-The severity of incontinence can range from an occasional, small leakage to an urge to urinate strong enough to cause distress.
+The severity of incontinence can range from occasional, small leakage to an urge to urinate strong enough to cause distress.

-It can be difficult to determine if your sudden urge to urinate is from an incontinent issue, or uterine fibroids.
+It can be difficult to determine if your sudden urge to urinate is from an incontinent issue or uterine fibroids.
 If you’re having difficulty reaching the restroom in time, planning your life around being close to a bathroom, or are being interrupted by the need to urinate, it’s important to consult a doctor immediately.
 Interventional radiologists use ultrasounds and magnetic resonance imaging (MRI) technology to determine the cause of your urinary urgency.

 Treatment for Frequent Urination

 If fibroids are causing your frequent urination, there are non-surgical, outpatient treatment options available.
 Uterine Fibroid Embolization (UFE) uses the body’s natural pathways to navigate to the fibroid.
 The blood supply is cut off by blocking the artery with tiny, embolic agents administered through a catheter.
 After a few weeks following the procedure, the fibroids naturally starve and begin to shrink, consequently alleviating symptoms.
 Once the fibroids die, they are reabsorbed by the body.
-This decrease of pressure allows both the organs and uterus to return to their normal size and regular functions.
-Due to the fact that our fibroid specialists utilize minimally invasive techniques, there is little discomfort, limited to no scarring, no need for stitches or general anesthesia, and you are able to return to the comfort of your own home the same day.
+This decrease in pressure allows both the organs and uterus to return to their normal size and regular functions.
+Due to the fact that our fibroid specialists utilize minimally invasive techniques, there is a little discomfort, limited to no scarring, no need for stitches or general anesthesia, and you are able to return to the comfort of your own home the same day.

 Contact USA Fibroid Centers Today

 Interventional radiologists at USA Fibroid Centers are passionate about helping women live life without the constant worry of frequent urination.
-We believe that women shouldn’t have to decide between continued urinary frequency and undergoing an invasive surgery.
+We believe that women shouldn’t have to decide between continued urinary frequency and undergoing invasive surgery.